-Located within the Yorkshire Pennines near Denby Dale, the modern farm-style cafe and restaurant has it down to a T when it comes to crafting exceptional locally produced cuisine, combining their expertise in dairy farming with the very best ingredients from over 30 producers in the local area.
+Located within the Yorkshire Pennines near Denby Dale, the modern farm-style cafe and restaurant have it down to a T when it comes to crafting exceptional locally produced cuisine, combining their expertise in dairy farming with the very best ingredients from over 30 producers in the local area.

 Situated on Delph House Farm – on the very milk farm that the ice cream is actually made on – Yummy Yorkshire offers up a mouthwatering menu of puddings, with a little something for every sweet tooth up for grabs.